The road to Canada

 The current team defy the traditional stereotype of Australian teams and a pacy youthful side boasts a host of talented ball-players.
 Experienced forwards Lisa De Vanna and Kate Gill are among the few that could be considered veterans, although many in the squad debuted at the last FIFA Women’s World Cup™ as Australia fielded the second youngest squad at Germany 2011.
 Thus the Matildas squad is very much one that is youthful, yet experienced.
 Australia boasted more foreign players in the USA NWSL 2014 season than any country outside North America, helping to improve the player’s experience and football knowledge.
 Germany 2011 saw the likes of Kyah Simon, Elise Kellond-Knight and Caitlin Foord breakthrough at the top level, with the latter named Hyundai Best Young Player at the tournament.

 Coach Alen Stajcic only assumed the reins on a permanent basis last September, having taken over on an interim basis for the AFC Women’s Asian Cup.
-With a lengthy background in junior female development, Stajcic led Sydney FC to two W-League titles with his sides typically playing a fast attacking brand of football.
+With a lengthy background in junior female development, Stajcic led Sydney FC to two W-League titles with his sides typically playing a modern attacking brand of football.

 FIFA Women’s World Cup record